zfit/zfit/README.rst

 *N.B.*: zfit is currently in beta stage, so while most core parts are established, some may still be missing and bugs may be encountered.
 It is, however, mostly ready for production, and is being used in analyses projects.
-If you want to use it for your project and you are not sure if all the needed functionality is there, feel free contact us in our `Gitter channel <https://gitter.im/zfit/zfit>`_.
+If you want to use it for your project and you are not sure if all the needed functionality is there, feel free to `contact us`_.

 Why?